isomerpages/moe-ast-moehc/_school-histories/Schools/Chung Cheng High School (Main).md

 |

 #### **School Motto**
-好学力行<br>
-知耻自强<br>
-With Passion We Learn<br>
+好学  With Passion We Learn;<br>
-With Perseverance We Strive<br>
+力行   With Perseverance We Strive;<br>
-With Integrity We Live<br>
+知耻  With Integrity We Live;<br>
-With Commitment We Progress
+自强  With Commitment We Progress

 #### **School Crest**
 <img align="left" style="width:20%;margin-right:15px;" src="/images/chungchengmainhighsch1.jpg">

-The three sides of the triangle represent the collaboration between the school’s management, teachers and students.
+The three sides of the triangle represent the collaboration between the school’s management, teachers and pupils.
 These three work hand in hand to bring the school to greater heights.
-The use of the colour red represents the school motto, symbolising diligence and perseverance.
-It inspires students to develop self-discipline and strength of character to put country before self.
-The colour white&nbsp;symbolises purity and the imparting of knowledge.
-It highlights the dual importance that the school places on studies and character-building.
+The colour red represents the school motto – “With Passion We Learn, With Perseverance We Strive” and “With Integrity We Live, With Commitment We Progress”.
+It inspires pupils to be upright, caring and loyal citizens.
+White symbolises purity and also signifies the imparting of knowledge.
+It serves to highlight the dual importance our school places on encouraging our pupils to achieve excellence in both studies and character building.

 #### **School Song**
 <a target="\_blank" href="https://drive.google.com/file/d/19wrytwD95kv-ctDEFYd6UlGnnQ-BdAOp/view?usp=share_link">**♫ Listen**</a>